 A novella published by PenPress in 2011 and republished by CreateSpace in 2015.

 This urban fantasy penned for youngsters as well as adults in a distinctly British and whimsical voice, has been well received on both sides of the Atlantic.
 George Layton, the author and actor described it as: "A delightful fairy story that deals sensitively and compellingly with modern-day issues like homelessness, single mums and abusive parents."
 Bramwell Tovey, the broadcaster and composer said that its "wonderful images and thought-provoking scenes moved him to tears"; while Lovereading.co.uk wrote the following: "What an entrancing story.
 A real flight of fancy which will engage children in the plot and, at the same time, increase their understanding of real human relationships."
 Readers' Favorite, the American website, awarded it five stars.
+And it was long-listed by the 2018 Millenium Viral Book Awards.

 An anthology to mark the centenary of World War I published by Mardibooks in 2014.